 These procedures enable our surgeons to correct the cause of back pain without the added risk, pain, and inconvenience of major back surgery – not to mention the fact that a huge percentage of open back operations fail, unlike our spine treatments.
 We also offer spine decompression and lumbar spine treatments to help with the pain caused by facet joint syndrome.

-If your doctor has suggested that you consider back surgery, contact Laser Spine Institute.
+If your physician has suggested that you consider back surgery, contact Laser Spine Institute.
 We will happily arrange a consultation with one of our renowned surgeons, and we can even schedule a review of your CT scan or MRI at no cost to you.